As texting gets increasingly popular, texting etiquette gets more important. Learn how to send strong, effective professional texts.

 We’ve seen a few examples in action, but how do you go about writing a professional text from scratch?

 The recipe for a professional text message is simple and straightforward.
-Aside from the character limits, the biggest thing to consider when writing an SMS message is tone.
+Aside from the character limits, the biggest thing to consider when writing an SMS message for business texting is tone.

 Even when you’re writing something professional, your tone should be conversational.
 Texting is intimate, and you don’t want to sound like a robot when you’re communicating with clients or staff.
 Cut down on flowery language and keep it simple.
 To demonstrate: